Ad Fraud Detection Techniques Your Organization Must Adopt

-Ad fraud is already a massive problem, and it’s only going to get worse.
-Case in point?
-Juniper Research predicts that the ad fraud problem will balloon into a staggering $100 billion problem by 2023, increasing 238 percent from the $42 billion fraudsters took in 2019.
+Ad fraud is already a massive problem, and it’s exponentially getting worse.
+Juniper Research predicts that the ad fraud problem will balloon into a staggering $100 billion problem by 2023, increasing 238 percent from the $42 billion fraudulently taken in 2019.

 Signs You’re Dealing with Ad Fraud

 Ad fraud comes in many forms.
-That being the case, there’s no “silver bullet” metric you can look at to know with certainty that you’re a victim of fraudsters.
+That being the case, there’s no “silver bullet” metric you can look at to know with certainty that you’re a victim of fraudulent activity within your ad campaigns.

-There are a number of ad fraud detection techniques that might indicate you’re dealing with fraud, including the following:
+There are a number of ad fraud detection techniques that might indicate you’re dealing with fraud.
+The types of ad fraud techniques include some of the following:

 - High bounce rates: If a lot of users abandon your site immediately, those users could be bots.

-- Falling or reduced ROI: If your same campaigns are generating worse and worse results, it might be because bots are seeing your ads.
+- Falling or reduced ROI: If your same campaigns are generating worse results and using up ad spend, may be due to bots seeing your ads.

-- A spike in clicks: If clicks suddenly shoot up, it might be a sign that click farms and bots are attacking your campaigns.
+- A spike in clicks: If clicks suddenly shoot up, it may be a sign that click farms and click bots are attacking your campaigns with invalid clicks.

 - Traffic from unfamiliar sources: If a lot of traffic is coming your way from unfamiliar sources, that might be evidence of bots or a human click farm.